kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 			  logseq.order-list-type:: number
 			- If on this day the bakery sold 40 donuts, how many cupcakes were sold? *Solve an equation to answer this problem.* logseq.order-list-type:: number
 			- **Challenge:** Ignore the last part.
 Instead, what if the bakery knew it sold a combined total of 90 baked goods (cupcakes and donuts combined).
 Can you make a new equation to model this situation?
-Can you use your two equations to figure out, specifically, how many donuts and logseq.order-list-type:: number
+Can you use your two equations to figure out, specifically, how many donuts and cupcakes were sold? logseq.order-list-type:: number
 			- Why would a bakery want to model sales using an algebra? logseq.order-list-type:: number